klamontagne/github-to-jira/README.md

-Github Issues to Jira via JSON
+Github Issues to JIRA via JSON
 ==============================

 JIRA now provides a JSON import facility that is vastly easier to use than the CSV one.